Experience the Boyle

 For more info

-• be familiar with the values held by the Boyle;
+• be familiar with the work values held by the Boyle

-• identify and eliminate, isolate, or minimise hazards and risks associated with a recreation activity and environment;
+• identify and eliminate or isolate hazards and risks associated with a recreation activity and environment

-• access and gather weather information, and apply knowledge of weather information to a planned outdoor recreation activity; and
+• access and gather weather information, and apply knowledge of weather information to a planned outdoor recreation activity

 • communicate in the outdoors using a two-way radio.